Travel Route: Mamallapuram – Auroville – Pondicherry

 My beloved partner Danna Sigal wrote these visit impressions:

 Once inside, the overwhelming feeling is simply awe.
-As the eyes and body are adjusting to the cool interior, the visitor is seated on a white marble bench, retrieves white socks (from compartments where they are folded and stacked like the 4 points of a compass) and places them on bare feet to protect the white Himalayan wool carpet of the inner chamber.
-Thanks to poured in place concrete technology, and the hands of hundreds of ex-pat acolytes tying rebar in the 1960’s, the exquisitely-detailed spherical space inside the Matrimandir is covered in subtle golden LED backlit triangles.
-Once feet are properly covered, the visitors all begin ascending the spiral ramp, around a central column of light, which is somehow reminiscent of the ‘fountain of youth’ scene from 8-1/2, slowly, quietly, deliberately, taking in the enormity of the space.
+As the eyes and body are adjusting to the cool interior, the visitor is seated on a white marble bench, retrieves white socks (from compartments where they are folded and stacked like the 4 points of a compass), and places them on bare feet to protect the white Himalayan wool carpet of the inner chamber.
+Thanks to poured-in-place concrete technology and the hands of hundreds of ex-pat acolytes tying rebar in the 1960s, the exquisitely-detailed spherical space inside the Matrimandir is covered in subtle golden LED backlit triangles.
+Once feet are properly covered, the visitors begin ascending the spiral ramp around a central column of light, which is reminiscent of the “fountain of youth” scene from 8-1/2, slowly, quietly, deliberately, taking in the enormity of the space.

 Finally arriving at the central chamber, a greeter escorts each visitor to one of 84 white meditation cushions around 12 columns.
 At the center of the chamber sits a crystal sphere lit from a small skylight above, refracting a column of light that illuminates the space and descends through the entire sphere down to the lotus leaf fountain on the earth below.

 The experience reminds me of an exquisitely executed solution to our first architecture school assignment, where we were asked to create a pavilion on a blank canvas.
-Much consideration was offered to designing our structures and sculpting our canvases to create an experiential procession imbued with profound meaning and sense of awe.
+Much consideration was offered to designing our structures and sculpting our canvases to create an experiential procession imbued with profound meaning and a sense of awe.
 The Matrimandir is inspirational as both a building and an experience.
-The Aurovillian spirit of hope, community and perseverance is palpable here, and extends throughout the community.
-Auroville has built a sustainable, carbon-positive (they create more energy than they use) culture of experimentation that continues to expand today.”
+The Aurovillian spirit of hope, community, and perseverance is palpable here and extends throughout the community.
+Auroville has built a sustainable, carbon-positive (they create more energy than they use) culture of experimentation that continues to expand today.

 My impression of the Matrimandir